Do you know tens of thousands of patient records were posted to the dark web last year?

 If u want to buy our product, there are three ways to do so:

-Digital Evidence Management System: you can opt for our IDC-recognized Digital Evidence Management System* that enables law enforcement agencies and other organizations to store, manage, and share digital evidence collected at crime scenes through various sources like dashcams, body-worn cameras, drones, CCTV cameras while ensuring the highest level of compliance with CJIS and FedRAMP.
+You can opt for our IDC-Recognized Digital Evidence Management System*, which enables law enforcement agencies and other organizations to store, manage, and share digital evidence collected at crime scenes through various sources like dashcams, body-worn cameras, drones, and CCTV cameras while ensuring the highest level of compliance with CJIS and FedRAMP.

 Read More: HIPAA Compliant vs. HIPAA Ready